DoormatIka/suzu-tl/README.md

 A tool that will be used by SmallScans to place which translated text belongs in what speech bubble.

 ## Features
-- [ ] Adding/Editing/Deleting translation text
+- [x] Adding/Editing/Deleting translation text
+- [ ] Undo/Redo, history.
 - [ ] Hide/Show translation text, and change their opacity
 - [ ] Import single/multiple images
 - [ ] Basic folders for storing multiple images